North Carolina OB/GYN & MidwiferyClick Hereto get started

 Reasons For Postpartum Depression

 Because no two women are alike, it is difficult to pinpoint specific reasons for postpartum depression.
 Like most forms of depression, postpartum depression is the result of many body, mind, and lifestyle factors.
 This may be why some women have postpartum depression and others do not, or why a woman may have postpartum depression with one pregnancy and not another.
 Postpartum depression can occur after any birth, not just the first.
 It does not seem related to the mother’s age or the number of children she has.
+Doctors believe that the many changes your body goes through after giving birth play a role in postpartum depression.
+Dropping levels of the hormones estrogen and progesterone may trigger depression, in the same way that much smaller changes in these hormone levels can trigger mood swings and tension before menstrual periods.
+Some women are more strongly affected by these changes than others.
+Emotional factors can also play a role in postpartum depression.
+You may feel physically and mentally overwhelmed by your new responsibilities and may feel anxiety about the physical changes your body is going through.

 What You Can Do